 Wellness Tips from

-The Shops at Columbus Circle wants to help you get into a New York state of mind — a healthy New York state of mind, that is — with the second annual 360 Wellness series.
-This three-month-long program starts off in July and continues through September with free events dedicated to movement, beauty, and conscious fashion.
-On July 17, Elizabeth Endres and Dale Borchiver, founders of Sweats & The City, will be joining a Barre Burn class held on the second floor of The Shops at Columbus Circle.
-We caught up with the healthy duo to find out what inspires them and how you can get in great shape, too.
+The Shops at Columbus Circle wants to help you get into a New York state of mind — a healthy New York state of mind, that is!
+We caught up with Elizabeth Endres and Dale Borchiver, founders of Sweats & The City, to find out what inspires them and how you can get in great shape, too.

 What is the concept behind Sweats & The City?

 We both come from very different backgrounds.
 Elizabeth worked in financial sales and Dale worked for a fashion startup.
 Sweats & The City was born out of the need for raw, unbiased workout reviews.
 Before starting SATC, we were avid ClassPass users and found ourselves frustrated by the lack of information on all the new studios that were popping up.
 So, we created our blog and Instagram as a platform to share the good AND the bad.

 How did you get interested in health and well-being?

 Elizabeth: I’ve always been into fitness in some form, I just hadn’t found what I loved until about three or four years ago.
 Through SATC, I was able to explore many different kinds of workouts and landed on low intensity as my genre of choice — it’s what finally felt good for my body.

 Dale: For me it was a very gradual love affair with fitness/health.
 I belonged to a gym, but hardly ever went.
 Then I discovered yoga and fell in love with it.
 Eventually, I decided to join ClassPass and explore other forms of exercise.
 The more I started to feel good from working out, the more I was inclined to eat healthier and so forth.